The risk that’s often overlooked

 Let a utility save your passwords instead

-I’m a strong believer in using dedicated utilities like LastPass — referred to as “password managers” or “password vaults” — explicitly designed to securely save website logins and more.
+I’m a strong believer in using dedicated utilities like LastPass — referred to as “password managers” or “password vaults” — that are explicitly designed to keep website logins and much more secure.

 Like the browser, LastPass stores your information in a database on your machine.
 Unlike your browser, however, a master password is required.
 You’ll get nothing out of a password vault’s database until you’ve specified your master password.